create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### SFRotation **inverse** ()

-Returns a SFRotation object whose value is the inverse of this object's rotation
+Returns a SFRotation object whose value is the inverse of this object's rotation.

 #### SFRotation **multiply** *(rotation*)